A bit of history...

 I spent a happy evening or two compiling a list of defects and tasks that ranged from setting the clock to rebuilding the suspension.
 I knew that the car wouldn't pass an MOT test with the faults I could find quite easily and I wasn't about to insult my mate Big John by turning up with the Esprit in that condition.
 I discovered the SJ Sportscars website.
 An absolute goldmine of a supplier with almost every component you could possibly need to fix your Esprit.
 Straight off I needed a trunnion and a balljoint, but it seemed to make sense, especially given how inexpensive some of the parts are, to do the job properly, so I ordered balljoints, front wheel bearings, trunnions, bushes for the anti-roll bar and lower levers and so on.
 As I worked my way round the car I found several items that needed replacement, but luckily it had good tyres, unlike a couple of the others I'd seen!

 I bought the Esprit in February 2004, but it was mid-May before I got an MOT and June before I could get out and drive the car.
-If you're interested, you can follow the following links to see some of the jobs I tackled; disproving, I hope, the myth that the Esprit is not a car for the 'home mechanic'.
+If you're interested, you can follow the links below to see some of the jobs I tackled; disproving, I hope, the myth that the Esprit is not a car for the 'home mechanic'.
 I owned A874 RYY for a little over two years before selling it (frankly, as good as it was, it lacked something of the sense of occasion that a TVR wedge provides) to a lad who was still at University.
 He had it for a few years and then sold it to a guy in Northern Ireland whose father ran some sort of garage and they stripped it back to a bare shell and resprayed the car red; I think it then acquired a Northern Ireland registration.
-Last time I checked, it showed up on the DVLA website as having an export marker, so it may have crossed the border into Eire and as of 2017 could be practically anywhere...
+Last time I checked, it showed up on the DVLA website as having an export marker, and a bit of digging on Lotus forums has me thinking that it's now in Scandinavia somewhere...!